-Hawaii is one of eight states to require CONs across all six broad categories-hospital beds, beds outside hospitals, equipment, facilities, services and emergency medical transport.
+Hawaii is one of eight states to require CONs across all six broad categories hospital beds, beds outside hospitals, equipment, facilities, services and emergency medical transport.
 Hawaii is one of only five states to require a CON for ground ambulances.
-Overall, Hawaii maintains 59 independent CON requirements and 16 exceptions.
-Additionally, the state's CON application process is unique because three agencies have authority to review CON applications: (1) the local Subarea Councils; (2) the CON Review Panel, and (3) the Statewide Health Coordinating Council.
+Hawaii maintains a broad CON law with a similarly broad list of exceptions.
+Additionally, the state's CON application process is unique because three regulatory entities participate in the state agency's review of CON applications: (1) the local Subarea Councils; (2) the CON Review Panel, and (3) the Statewide Health Coordinating Council.
 E.g., Haw.
 Rev. Stat. § 323D-44(a); Haw.
 Code R. § 11-186-3.